m-one-w/M1WEngine/docs/specSheet.md

     * when paused, allow the user to continue or exit the game.

 ### Score System
-#### Health Bar
-Lunk can only do so many things he doesn't like doing before deciding to sleep and ignore everything.
-The health bar is a countdown to Lunk sleeping out of anger.
-When it reaches 0, the game is over.

 #### High Score
 Lunk gains points for doing things he likes to do.
 Each favorable action adds to the total high score for an amount specific to each action

 #### Boredom Meter
+Lunk can only do so many things he doesn't like doing before deciding to sleep and ignore everything.
+The Boredom Meter is a countdown to Lunk sleeping out of anger.
+When it reaches 0, the game is over.
 Each level has a set timer that ticks up to the moment Lunk goes to sleep from boredom.

 ## Map Rendering System